 Boosts team efficiency

 One of the greatest benefits of backlog grooming is that it boosts the development team’s efficiency and productivity.
-When you engage in backlog grooming, it helps your team to push forward, with a focused vision and therefore, using each team member’s time more wisely.
+When you engage in backlog grooming meeting agenda, it helps your team to push forward, with a focused vision and therefore, using each team member’s time more wisely.
 Where the user story should already be clearly and well defined, sprint planning requires a little more attention and a backlog will help you plan for your sprints more efficiently.

 This is a great opportunity for the product manager (or facilitator) to explain the strategy that influences modifications to the prioritized backlog items and for the rest of the team to gain a stronger understanding of the details of the project.